The web platform does not have versions

 and some are dependent on each other.

-Versioning may be helpful for individual features,
+Versioning might be helpful for individual features,

 This allows the community to focus on the merits